TBD54566975/known-customer-credential/README.md

 ### PFI

-The PFI is operating:
+The PFI operates a KCC issuer, as well as a tbDEX exchange.
--  A KCC issuer that implements this protocol.
+- The KCC issuer implements this protocol.
 The URL of all endpoints is discoverable by resolving PFI's DID Document, and locating the serviceEndpoint of the first `IDV` service
--  A tbDEX service with [Offerings](https://github.com/TBD54566975/tbdex/tree/main/specs/protocol#offering) that contain `requiredClaims` presentation definitions.
+- The tbDEX service has [Offerings](https://github.com/TBD54566975/tbdex/tree/main/specs/protocol#offering) that contain `requiredClaims` presentation definitions.
 Each presentation definition relates to a KCC that the Issuer is offering.

 ### Mobile App